 Maryland Autism Waiver

 Register your child today!
-The Maryland Autism Waiver enables eligible children ages 1 to 21 with ASD to receive specific in their homes and communities.
-It is administered by the Maryland State Department of Education.
+The Maryland Autism Waiver enables eligible children ages 1 to 21 with Autism to receive specific in their homes and communities.
+It is administered by the Maryland State Department of Education (MSDE).
 Services provided under the waiver include Adult Life Planning, Environmental Accessibility Adaptations, Family Consultation, Intensive, Individual Support Services, Residential Habilitation, Respite Care, Therapeutic Integration (Regular/Intensive), and Service Coordination through the school system.
 There is currently a waiting list, but registering while your child is young will increase the opportunity to receive waiver services in the future.
-For more information, click the link or call MSDE at 410-767-1446 or the Maryland Department of Health at 410-767-5220.
+For more information, click the link or call the MSDE Autism Waiver Helpline/Registry at 866-417-3480, the MSDE 410-767-1446, or the Maryland Department of Health at 410-767-5220.
+Visit their website for information and fact sheets in English and Spanish.

 - Autism Society of America